fingerprintjs/fingerprintjs-pro-flutter/contributing.md

 ## Developing process

 The `main` branch is locked for the push action.
 For proposing changes, use the standard [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) approach.
-It's recommended to discus fixes or new functionality in the [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-flutter/issues), first.
+It's recommended to discuss fixes or new functionality in the [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-flutter/issues), first.

 ## Preparing to the publishing new release